• Products

 • The place where log enrichment or parsing is done.
 It can be done either locally or on a central logging server after the logs are received.

 • The type of logging taking place.
-It is recommended to enable DNS debug logging only temporarily as needed.
+It is recommended to enable DNS debug logging only temporarily and when needed.

 All these factors play a role in influencing log performance.